glee2429/CS540_W21_DBMS/Lecture/Wk4.md

 ###### In this process, we can pick different functional dependencies, so there's no set order for picking FD to check the violation of BCNF condition.

+So far, we've seen the benefits of decomposition and how to make one.
+However, there's a limitation in BCNF normalization.

+##### Limitations of Normalization

+1. Losing information -- when we recover the original relation from decomposed relations by joining them, we might get some bogus tuple(s).
+2. Losing dependency

+* BCNF decomposition is **information lossless**, since JOIN does not produce any bogus tuples.
+This is primarily due to the join attribute is a key.
+* However, BCNF is *NOT* dependency preserving.
+A decomposed relation that contains no functional dependcy is also considered BCNF, so it fails to preserve FDs.

 #### II.
 3NF